ssddanbrown/inlets/README.md

 > Note: the `brew` distribution is maintained by the brew team, so it may lag a little behind the GitHub release.

-Binaries are made available on the [releases page](https://github.com/alexellis/inlets/releases) for Linux (x86_64, armhf & arm64) and for Darwin (MacOS).
+Binaries are made available on the [releases page](https://github.com/alexellis/inlets/releases) for Linux (x86_64, armhf & arm64), Windows (experimental), and for Darwin (MacOS).
 You will also find SHA checksums available if you want to verify your download.

 ### Test it out